kepei1106/SentenceFunction/README.md

 # Generating Informative Responses with Controlled Sentence Function

-The source code will be released in September, 2018.
-Just wait for a few days!
+The first version of codes has been uploaded.
+I'll fix some details in codes and offer a